teqfw/dem/README.md

 * `/user`
 * `/user/group`
-* `/sale`
+* `sale`
-* `/sale/order`
+* `../order`

-## .dat
+## dot-node

-All DEM nodes are branches except `.dat` nodes. `.dat` nodes contain main information about database structure.
+All DEM nodes are branches except `.` nodes. `.` nodes contain main information about database structure.
 Assignment of this information depends from it placement in the DEM.

-### DEM[.dat]
+### DEM[.]

-`.dat` node directly under the `DEM` is a `string` and means that described structure should be placed into appropriate branch in common DEM when some DEM structures are merged:
+`.` node directly under the `DEM` is a `string` and means that described structure should be placed into appropriate branch in common DEM when some DEM structures are merged:

     {
       "DEM": {
-        ".dat": "/vendor/module/submodule",
+        ".": "/vendor/module/submodule",
         "customer": {}
       }
     }